draganapopi/generator/README.md

 - Module not found: Check path aliases in tsconfig.json

 ### Jira Connection Issues
-- Verify environment variables are set correctly
+- Verify environment variables are set correctly (`JIRA_URL`, `JIRA_EMAIL`, `JIRA_TOKEN`).
-- Check network connectivity to Jira instance
+- Check network connectivity to Jira instance.
-- Validate API token permissions
+- Validate API token permissions (needs browse/read rights on the project/board).
+- If failing, temporarily log `error.response?.data` in `jira-client.ts` for more detail.
-- Application works with mock data when Jira is not configured
+- Application gracefully falls back to mock data when Jira is not configured.

 ## 📄 License